-If you are of a nervous disposition or HORROR or creepy stories freak you out, it’s probably best that you page down and skip to the next post on our site.
+If you are of a nervous disposition, or if HORROR or creepy stories freak you out, it’s probably best that you page down and skip to the next post on our site.

-If, however you continue and enjoy this story, please share this post to get the word around and encourage me to write more.
+If, however, you continue and enjoy this story, please share this post to get the word around and encourage me to write more horror stories.

 This was to be the first time that I had been allowed to go trick or treating at Halloween and I was just about as excited as a young boy could be.
 Little did I know however that this day would change my life forever.